Training in Winter

 I sucked at all three of them.
 By now I even do some yoga exercises while people watch and I don’t care.
 I stand on my hands like some Indian sadhu.

-I’m free now without Google
+You are free without Google

 It’s much harder to get visitors without Google.
 It’s much harder to train in winter when snow, ice or mud is in your way.